Swanee-2106/Emotion-Detection/README.md

 # Emotion-Detection
-A simple Emotion Detection Machine Learning Model
+A simple Emotion Detection Machine Learning Model built in the Training And Internship Program By NULLCLASS

 To use this Emotion Detection Model
 1. Just clone or download and unzip my repository